Virtual data room for series b hero.

 Throughout this process, your VDR is generating an audit log.
 Every document viewed, every download, every login - all recorded.
 This protects you as much as it protects them.

-How risky is a series B startup?
+How risky is a series B fundraising?

 This is a question investors are trying to answer when they review your data room.
 Understanding their perspective helps you build a better room.